lyzidiamond/lyzidiamond.github.com/_posts/2014-02-04-wtf-tilemill.md

 title: 'What even is TileMill?'
 ---

 _The other day, my friend [Dave](http://twitter.com/allafarce) asked me, "Okay.
-So what even is [TileMill](http://tilemill.com)?"
+So what does [TileMill](http://tilemill.com) **actually do**?"
 This was my response (with the curse words edited out, and a few links thrown in).
 I was told it'd be useful to people.
 Enjoy!_

 -----------